jontaydev/jontaydev/README.md

 ### Projects

-[Subtheme](https://subtheme.pro): A collection of beautiful themes for developers.
+[Subtheme](https://subtheme.pro): A collection of fantastic themes for developers.